Murder of Allen R. Schindler Jr.: Details revealed

 The Navy was less than forthcoming about the details of the killing, both to the news media and to the victim's family, especially his mother, Dorothy Hajdys-Clausen.
 Navy officials failed to include his belongings: the log book Schindler kept of his time on board, and his record of harassment he was receiving on the advice of friends.

 In the wake of Schindler's murder, the Navy denied that it had received any complaints of harassment and refused to speak publicly about the case or to release the Japanese police report on the murder.

-The medical examiner compared Schindler's injuries to those sustained by a victim of a fatal horse trampling saying they were worse "than the damage to a person who'd been stomped by a horse; they were similar to what might be sustained in a high-speed car crash or a low-speed aircraft accident."
+Several Belleau Wood shipmates reported receiving harassment before and after Schindler's death.
+Keith Sims stated that he had reported Helvey and Vins to the ship's legal officer, Captain Bernard Meyer, but nothing was done in response.
+In the 2018 TV documentary crime series, The 1990s: The Deadliest Decade, Jonathan Witte stated that he had been personally threatened by Captain Bradt and the Belleau Wood executive officer.

+The Navy dismissed its failure to inform Hajdys-Clausen of Vin's court martial as "a bureaucratic screw-up."
+With the help of veteran LGBTQ rights activists Michael Petrelis and Miriam Ben-Shalom, Hajdys-Clausen took Schindler's case to the public.
+In 2015, after 23 years of repeated Freedom of Information Act requests from Petrelis, the Navy released a conclusive 900-page report admitting Schindler was harassed.
+Petrelis stated:

 On November 7, 1992, a wake was held for Schindler in his hometown of Chicago Heights, Illinois.
 Schindler was buried with full military honors.
-The day before, when Schindler's family were called down to the funeral home, his mother asked that his coffin be opened after the Navy advised against it.
+The day before, when Schindler's family was called down to the funeral home, his mother requested that his coffin be opened after the Navy advised against it.
 "There was a sailor in dress blues ... but it looked nothing like the boy I'd kissed goodbye two months earlier," Hajdys-Clausen said.
 At the wake, Schindler's sister Kathy asked that the coffin be opened again.
 They could only identify him by the tattoos on his arms, as his face was so disfigured.